- This article was written for Thunderbird but also applies to Mozilla Suite / SeaMonkey (though some menu sequences may differ).

 If you're using the same Gmail POP account with multiple email clients you need to enable recent mode in order to let each email client access all of the messages in that account.
 You can do that by replacing email@example.com with recent:firstname.lastname@example.org as the username in Tools -> Account Settings -> Server Settings.

-The account wizard uses googlemail.com instead of gmail.com in the server names.
-They're equivalent.
-Gmail is rebranded as Google Mail in Germany, Austria and the United Kingdom.
+The account wizard might use googlemail.com instead of gmail.com in the server names.
+They are equivalent.
+Gmail was rebranded as Google Mail in Germany, Austria and the United Kingdom.
 Since 2012 Gmail is branded Gmail in germany

 Set tools -> account settings -> server settings -> advanced -> IMAP server directory to [Gmail] to fix problems with how it lists folders in the folder pane.